Skip to main contentSkip to search

 Stage 4: Invitation to Services

-When your child's invitation arrives, you will select a registered OAP provider and begin accessing core clinical services funded through childhood budgets (up to $63,020/year for under-6).
+When your child's invitation arrives, you will select a registered OAP provider and begin accessing core clinical services funded through childhood budgets (amount varies by age and assessed needs).
 Review your options carefully, you can change providers if needed.

 Related Questions